jyixzhou/GitHub-Tutorial/Activity_Instructions_Part_2.md

 3. Pull from remote to get updated repo (e.g. if someone else pushed their updates)

-4. Revert (don’t do this routinely)
+4. Revert (Don’t do this routinely!)